-I think I speak for everyone when I say that user interface can really make or break any app’s experience.
+I think I speak for everyone when I say that the user interface can make or break an app’s experience.
 I need to work easily and quickly on my browser and never waste time figuring how to do things.
 The browser user interface includes aspects such as ease of use, layout, and tab management.
 Here’s how Safari and Chrome fare on this.

 When you launch Safari, it shows the search bar at the top along with your Favourites and Recently Visited pages.
 It’s straightforward to figure out how to use it, and you can customize the Safari start page in macOS.

-Further, you can hover over a tab to see its live preview.
+Further, on Mac, you can hover over a tab to see its live preview.

 You can also right-click a tab to have the option to close all tabs to the right of it, which can be time-saving.

-The default homepage on Chrome has the Google search bar at the center with a collection of frequently visited webpages below it.
+The default homepage on Chrome has the Google search bar at the center with a collection of frequently visited web pages below it.
 I love how minimalist it looks!
 It’s super easy to open a new tab with just a tap on all devices, which speeds things up.
-Plus, the tab switcher is much clearer and easier to navigate than Safari.

 Under the umbrella of performance, let’s consider some key aspects like speed and resource consumption.
 After all, nobody has time to tolerate a sluggish browser.